I have been asked these questions more than a few times, so I created this page to better get to know me.

 What is your fashion style?

 I think it is safe to say that my style is colorful.
 I love most anything that involves bright colors.
-I am also low maintenance - my hair is dyed maybe once a year when i really 'need' a mood booster, and daily makeup will never be more than a little blush, my homemade lip balm, and mascara.
+I am also low maintenance - my hair is dyed maybe once a year when i really 'need' a mood booster, and daily makeup will never be more than a little facial oil, my lip balm, and mascara.
+When I go out, I definitely enjoy getting dolled up, lipstick and all.

 Do you remember when you first got interested in thrifting?